 Although the duo has different ways of viewing the world, they are extremely close to each other.
-However, it doesn't stop them from bickering/fighting in a Conflict situation, mostly invoking the Sliding Scale of Idealism vs. Cynicism trope (heroic ex: They bicker because they don't know if they should shoot down the villain or try to convert him/her to the good side, or one of them will call them out of a idea they consider "risky").
-The Idealist may be a Wide-Eyed Idealist, and the Cynic may be a Grumpy Bear.
+However, it doesn't stop them from bickering/fighting in a conflict situation, mostly invoking the Sliding Scale of Idealism Versus Cynicism trope (heroic example: They bicker because they don't know if they should shoot down the villain or try to convert them to the good side, or one of them will call them out of an idea they consider "risky").
+The Idealist may be a Wide-Eyed Idealist, and the Cynic may be a grump.
 The idealist may say Silly Rabbit, Cynicism Is for Losers! while the cynic may say Silly Rabbit, Idealism Is for Kids!.

-Can overlap with Red Oni, Blue Oni, Odd Friendship (if its a best friend duo), Sibling Yin-Yang (if its a sibling duo).
-See also Four-Philosophy Ensemble, which adds Realist, Apathetic and/or Conflicted to the mix.
+Can overlap with Red Oni, Blue Oni, Odd Friendship (if it's a best friend duo), Sibling Yin-Yang (if it's a sibling duo, and Hammy Villain, Serious Hero for when this occurs between a hero and villain.
+See also Four-Philosophy Ensemble, which adds Realist, Apathetic, and/or Conflicted to the mix.

-- In Negative-kun to Postive-kun, we have the titular characters, grumpy pessimistic Jun Fujiwara and cheery perpetually optimistic Shin Tachibana, who are boyfriends.
+- In Negative-kun to Positive-kun, we have the titular characters, grumpy pessimistic Jun Fujiwara and cheery perpetually optimistic Shin Tachibana, who are boyfriends.

 - Just about anytime The Punisher has to work with another hero (with the possible exception of Nick Fury), Daredevil and Spider-Man being the more obvious cases.
 Frank won't kill another hero, but he will make his opinion on their Thou Shalt Not Kill attitude (and the Joker Immunity it causes) very clear.